wavemotion-dave/A8DS/readme.txt

 the .xex if you can.

 Optional is to have the atarixl.rom in the same folder as the XEGS-DS.NDS emulator.
 This is the 16k bios file and must be exactly so named.
-If you don't have the BIOS, a generic one is provided from the good folks who made Altirra have released open-source.
-This will get the job done 90% of the time but is not as fully compatible as the original atarixl.rom bios.
+If you don't have the BIOS, a generic one is provided from the good folks who made Altirra (thanks to Avery Lee) have released open-source.

-I've not done exhaustive testing, but in some cases I find the Altirra BIOS does a better job than the original Atari BIOS - so you may want to switch them in or out - one easy way to do this is to hold down either Right or Left Trigger when you launch the emulator which will force the Altirra bios to be used even if the atarixl.rom bios is found.
+I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a better job than the original Atari BIOS.
+I generally stick with the open source Altirra BIOS.

-Do not ask me about such files, I don't have them.
+Do not ask me about rom files, I don't have them.
 A search with Google will certainly help you.

 Features :